 In addition to outlining the projected wood supply forecast, the GDP shall also include details regarding road requirements and fish and wildlife issues within the planning area.
 It is expected that there will be substantial discussion on significant issues with Alberta before the FHP is submitted.
-Consultation of the GDP with First Nations is a requirement of Alberta's First Nations Consultation Guidelines on Land Management and Resource Development.
+Consultation of the GDP is a requirement under Alberta's Indigenous Consultation Policy and Guidelines..

-- 3.3.1 The GDP submission date is by July 1 of each year unless otherwise approved by Alberta.
+- 3.2.5 The GDP submission date is by July 1 of each year unless otherwise approved by Alberta.
 Alberta shall respond within 30 days.
-The GDP shall be approved subject to an appraisal by Alberta. - 3.3.2 The GDP shall contain a summary of variance from the harvest sequence and long-term road plan in the FMP.
+The GDP shall be approved subject to an appraisal by Alberta. - 3.2.6 The GDP shall contain a summary of variance from the harvest sequence and long-term road plan in the FMP.
 Variances must be approved by Alberta (see section 4.1).
-Where the FHP is providing the summary required in the GDP, no reporting in the GDP is required. - 3.3.3 The GDP shall describe volume supply by area, road standards and construction schedule for Department License of Occupation (DLO) roads, and reclamation activities.
+Where the FHP is providing the summary required in the GDP, no reporting in the GDP is required. - 3.2.7 The GDP shall describe volume supply by area, road standards and construction schedule for Department License of Occupation (DLO) roads, and reclamation activities.
 The plan is a notification to Alberta of proposed activities and exceptions (see 3.3.2) to guide future regulatory activities.
-Other forest operators affected by the GDP must agree in writing to the GDP before it will be approved.
-It is expected that there will be substantial discussion to resolve significant issues with Alberta before the FHP is submitted.
-It is the responsibility of the operator to ensure that an over-cut exceeding that allowed in their tenure document is not exceeded (see section 5.1.1). - 3.3.4 When a major change in a company's general development strategy is proposed after the GDP is received, a revision may be requested by Alberta where the change may affect issuance of dispositions, the orderly review of AOPs, or integration with other forest operators. - 3.3.5 The GDP consists of the following: - 1.
-Schedules with the following information: - a) the areas to be harvested by quadrant for the next five-year period; - b) timber production summary table for all dispositions (by year); - c) Class I, II and III road developments showing planning and construction time lines and the status of DLO applications; - d) all roads noted that are to be monitored, and all outstanding and anticipated reclamation work related to DLO road and stream crossings; - e) proposed and actual volumes in satellite yards as per Directive 2006-01; - 2.
-A map (of appropriate scale) that shows the following: - a) the mill site location; - b) proposed haul routes (differentiating existing roads from roads to be constructed) and primary routes to be used for reforestation access; - c) satellite yard locations as per Directive 2006-01; - d) the timber dispositions to be operated; - e) the general location of routes, public lands dispositions and facilities where reclamation work is scheduled and where roads and watercourse crossings are reclaimed (see 3.3.5 1. d) above).
+Other forest operators affected by the GDP must acknowledge receipt of the GDP in writing (email is acceptable) before approval (see section 5.1.1).
+It is the responsibility of the operator to ensure that an over-cut (that exceeds their allowable cut in the tenure document) is not proposed (see section 5.1.1). - 3.2.8 When a major change in a company's general development strategy is proposed after the GDP is received, a revision may be requested by Alberta where the change may affect issuance of dispositions, the orderly review of AOPs, or integration with other forest operators. - 3.2.9 The GDP consists of the following: - 1.
+Schedules with the following information: - a) the areas to be harvested by quadrant for the next five-year period; - b) timber production summary table for all dispositions (by year); - c) Class I, II and III road developments showing planning and construction time lines and the status of DLO applications; - d) all roads noted that are to be monitored, and all outstanding and anticipated reclamation work related to DLO road and stream crossings; - e) proposed and actual volumes in satellite yards as per Directive 2016-01; - 2.
+A map (of appropriate scale) that shows the following: - a) the mill site location; - b) proposed haul routes (differentiating existing roads from roads to be constructed) and primary routes to be used for reforestation access; - c) satellite yard locations as per Directive 2016-01; - d) the timber dispositions to be operated; - e) the general location of routes, public lands dispositions and facilities where reclamation work is scheduled and where roads and watercourse crossings are reclaimed (see 3.3.5 1. d) above).